Knitting the Commons

 Working closely with Civic Center stakeholders, Trust for Public Land and Knits for Life developed the large yarn tree-wrapping art installation to accomplish the goal of uniting the Commons with playful, visual elements.
 Knits for Life, an artist-sister-duo, is leading the design and installation with input from the community.
 The installation stands to remain for up to two (2) years.

-- Phase 2 will bring three clusters of Land, Sea and Air Creature themed trees to each of the three spaces.
+- Phase 2, known as the “Clusters”, brings three clusters of Land, Sea and Air Creature themed trees to each of the three spaces of the Commons.
 The theme was decided by the public through in person and online voting during the month of June.
-Phase 2 will be installed in August 2017.
+Phase 2 installation will take place through the month of September 2017.

 In February of 2018, Knits for Life artists returned to add new creature clusters to Civic Center Plaza to celebrate the grand opening of the Helen Diller Civic Center Playgrounds.
 During this phase, chameleons and sea otters were added to Civic Center Plaza.

 Knits for Life is currently installing a new set of animal clusters for 2019.
 This February, look for Elephants in Civic Center Plaza and Parrots back on Fulton, with Flamingos coming soon to UN Plaza!